ACMmodel/MOSFET_model/README.md

-# Advanced Compact MOSFET model
+# Advanced Compact MOSFET model (ACM)

-The ACM is a minimalist model consisting of single-piece functions and is not restricted to the low-voltage domain.
-All the large signal characteristics (currents and charges) and the small signal parameters (trans) single-piece expressions in all regions of operation will give conductances.
+The ACM is a charge-based physical model.
+All the large signal characteristics (currents and charges) and the small signal parameters ((trans)conductances and (trans)capacitances) are given by single-piece expressions in all regions of operation.
+It also preserves the structural source-drain symmetry of the transistor.

-The five parameters are the threshold voltage $V_{T0}$, the specific current $I_S$, the slope factor n, the DIBL coefficient $\sigma$, and the parameter $\zeta$ associated with saturation velocity.
-The ACM model will preserve the structural source-drain symmetry of the transistor.
-It will also be charge-conserving and have explicit equations for the MOSFET 8 (trans)capacitances.
+The model is available for commercial and open-source EDA tools due to the versatility of the Verilog-A language.
+This repository presents the Verilog-A code for the NMOS and PMOS transistors, documentation about the model through papers and reports, and comparison of the model with PDK models or measurements of the three available open-source process (Sky130, IHP, and GF180).